-We have a selection of mind maps with questions and/or A3 revision sheets to complete in the Science department and on the google drive Classroom.
+We have a selection of mind maps with questions and/or A3 revision sheets to complete in the Science department and on the Google Drive Classroom.
 Please speak to your teacher for access to these and for them to add revision material to your Google Classroom.

 The best way to familiarise yourself with the type and style of exam questions is to attempt past papers.

 These can be accessed from:

-- Teacher
+- The teacher.

-- Google Classroom:
+- Google Classroom

-- AQA Website
+- AQA Website.